AtsukoCoffey/healthy-food-recipes/README.md

 * Font Awesome used for all the icons in this project
 * Google Fonts used for all the fonts used in this project and to compare potential fonts.

-* tinipng - Smart WebP, PNG and JPEG Compression for Faster Websites used for compress all the image files
+* [tinipng](https://tinypng.com/ "tinipng") - Smart WebP, PNG and JPEG Compression for Faster Websites
 * Am I Responsive? used for creating responsivity example image
 * [favicon.io](https://favicon.io/favicon-generator/ "favicon.io") used for creating an original favicon icon
 * [coolors](https://coolors.co/232018-4b483d-758761-bfe077-f1eddb "coolors") used for the formating of colour scheme